sveawebpay/php-integration/README.md

 ## 3. getAddresses
 Returns *getAddressesResponse* object with an *AddressSelector* for the associated addresses for a specific security number.
 Can be used when creating an order.
 Only applicable for SE, NO and DK.
+In Norway, only getAddresses of companies is supported.

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)